lowRISC/opentitan/hw/ip/aes/doc/_index.md

 It only continues once the previous output data has been read and the corresponding registers can be safely overwritten.
 In contrast, the initial key can only be updated if the AES unit is idle, which eases design verification (DV).

-The architecture of the AES unit is derived from the architecture proposed by Satoh et al.: [“A compact Rijndael Hardware Architecture with S-Box Optimization”](https://link.springer.com/chapter/10.1007%2F3-540-45682-1_15).
+The architecture of the AES unit is derived from the architecture proposed by Satoh et al.: ["A compact Rijndael Hardware Architecture with S-Box Optimization"](https://link.springer.com/chapter/10.1007%2F3-540-45682-1_15).
 The expected circuit area in a 110nm CMOS technology is in the order of 12 - 22 kGE (AES-128 only).

 For a description of the various sub modules, see the following sections.